ardz/sunshine-ps-control/README.md

 To use, just clone this repo/download and unzip and place on your desktop or wherever you keep your files.

-Ensure the service startup type is set to "Manual":
+Ensure the service startup type is set to "Manual".
+I don't like the idea of anyone being able to tap into my PC and view my screen on a client running moonlight inside the LAN so created this to easily switch it off and on.

+Find it works best by using an RDP/VNC session to the host PC to switch it off and on remotely (when you're in another room in the house for example).

 ![image](https://user-images.githubusercontent.com/6310248/208802356-093135e2-b00a-4c59-90e9-9325774ed99b.png)